pelavarre/byobash/macos/README.md

 once it works, next you can make it prettier

-like you've already fixed the Icon, but if your Button File is still labeling itself as 'π.command', you can fix that too
+like you've already fixed the Icon, but if your Button File is still labeling itself as 'pi.command', you can fix that too

 go turn on its Control+Click > Get Info > Name & Extension > Hide Extension

-this will get it to label itself as 'π'
+this will get it to label itself as 'pi'

 except maybe first you have to go turn off
 Finder > Preferences > Advanced > Show All Filename Extensions -